 While fresh vegetables are the optimal choice, they’re not always the most practical.
 They can be expensive, the quality can vary and your favorites might be seasonal and hard to find, especially right now.
 Plus if you rely on delivery services for your groceries, the quality of produce can vary immensely.

 Frozen is an excellent alternative, for a variety of reasons which may vary from family to family.

-- Vegetables are generally frozen at their peak and immediately after harvesting, so they retain most if not all of their nutrients.
+Vegetables are generally frozen at their peak and immediately after harvesting, so they retain most if not all of their nutrients.

 How to Make Frozen Vegetables Taste Better

-- Heat veggies in chicken broth.
+In a deep skillet or saucepan, boil veggies in chicken broth.
 This adds extra flavor that boiling in water or steaming in the microwave just won’t give you.
 Drain the liquid out and keep them in the pan.

-- Add butter and fresh minced garlic.
+Add butter and fresh minced garlic.
 The melted butter coats the vegetables and creates a sort of sauce and the garlic adds another layer of flavor.